bekwendhausen/apptraducao/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-Site hospedado na nuvem gratuita AWS acesse por meio de: [Site AWS](http://apptraducao.s3-website-sa-east-1.amazonaws.com/)
+Site hospedado na nuvem gratuita AWS, acesse por meio de: [Site AWS](http://apptraducao.s3-website-sa-east-1.amazonaws.com/)

 ## Code scaffolding